bcsurf2822/bcsurf2822/README.md

 ## About

 I am a full-stack developer who builds dynamic, user-friendly web applications using JavaScript technologies such as React, Redux, and Bootstrap for front-end development and developing back-end systems using Express, Node, and MongoDB.
 I have worked on a small team using Git-Flow and Agile methodologies.
-I have also experience using Web Sockets, security through Authentication, and APIs
+I have also experience using Web Sockets, security through Authentication, and restAPIs

 ---